 PICK YOUR OWN

-When I was growing up in St. Louis, every few years we would make a trip across the Mississippi to Eckert’s Farm near Belleville, IL, go for hayrides, drink hot cider, and pick apples.
+When I was growing up in St. Louis, every few years we would make a trip across the Mississippi to Eckert’s Farm near Belleville, IL, go for hayrides, drink hot cider, and pick apples..
 We’d bring back bags full of apples and at least a pumpkin or two.
-Mom would make apple pies and the house would smell like apple cinnamon heaven.
+Mom would make a rich apple pie and the house would smell like apple cinnamon heaven.

 By the time I left for college, I could make a mean banana bread and a fairly decent apple pie.
 Since I lived in the dorms and survived on coffee, ice cream, and corn pops, those baking skills went dormant.

 It was years later when I started making apple pies again.
 Thankfully my recipe is so easy, it was impossible to forget.
-If you want a great short cut, grab a Pillsbury pie crust, they’re usually in the refrigeration isle not far from the cream cheese.
+If you want a great shortcut, grab a Pillsbury pie crust, they’re usually in the refrigeration aisle not far from the cream cheese.
 However, if you’d like to try your hand at a homemade pie crust check out Grandma’s Best Pie Crust Recipe.
-If you’re looking for a gluten free option head over to Gluten Free on a Shoestring’s GF Pie Crust Recipe.
+If you’re looking for a gluten-free option head over to Gluten Free on a Shoestring’s GF Pie Crust Recipe.

 But not to worry!
 Even though I cut into it too early within another hour or so it firmed up.

 Add a big scoop of whip cream or cheddar cheese if that suits your fancy.